Dentist in Fairhope for Implants

 What is a dental implant?

-A dental implant is a titanium post (like a tooth root) that is surgically positioned into the jawbone beneath the gum line that allows your dentist to mount replacement teeth or a bridge into that area.
-An implant doesn't come loose like a denture can.
+A dental implant is a titanium post (like a tooth root) that is surgically positioned into the jawbone beneath the gum line allowing your dentist to mount replacement teeth or a bridge into that area.
+An implant doesn’t come loose like a denture can.
 Dental implants also benefit general oral health because they do not have to be anchored to other teeth, like bridges.

 – Built to last.
 Dental implants are a long-term solution.
 Traditional, tooth-supported dental bridges only last five to seven years, and with proper care often more than 10 years, but at some point they may need to be replaced.
 While dental implants may need periodic adjustments, they can last a lifetime when properly placed and cared for over time.

-- Keep your teeth in your mouth – not in a cup.
+– Keep your teeth in your mouth – not in a cup.
 Dental implants allow you to keep your teeth where they belong – in your mouth.
 And no more worrying that your dentures might slip or fall out.
-Brush, floss and care for teeth that have been replaced using dental implants exactly the way you would natural teeth – in your mouth.
+Brush, floss, and care for teeth that have been replaced using dental implants exactly the way you would natural teeth – in your mouth.

-- Speak easy.
+– Speakeasy.
 Adjusting to removable dentures can mean struggling to pronounce everyday words.
 Not so with dental implants, which function like natural teeth.

-- Keep teeth in place – silently.
-Dentures may slip when you eat, talk, smile, laugh, kiss, yawn or cough, so that you have to “reposition” them back into place in the mouth.
-Dental implants are fixed in place and fuse naturally with your jawbone, meaning your replacement teeth won’t move, click or shift.
+– Keep teeth in place – silently.
+Dentures may slip when you eat, talk, smile, laugh, kiss, yawn, or cough so that you have to “reposition” them back into place in the mouth.
+Dental implants are fixed in place and fuse naturally with your jawbone, meaning your replacement teeth won’t move, click, or shift.

 How long does the treatment take?